museomix/museomix.org/wp-content/plugins/youtube-channel-gallery/readme.txt

 === Youtube Channel Gallery ===
 Contributors: javitxu123
 Donate link: http://poselab.com/
-Tags: widget, gallery, youtube, channel, user, sidebar, video, youtube playlist, html5, iframe, Youtube channel, youtube videos
+Tags: widget, gallery, youtube, channel, user, sidebar, video, youtube playlist, html5, iframe, Youtube channel, youtube videos, API 3
 Requires at least: 2.8
-Tested up to: 3.5.1
+Tested up to: 3.8.8
-Stable tag: 1.8.7
+Stable tag: 2.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Show a YouTube video and a gallery of thumbnails for a YouTube channel.

 == Description ==

+`WARNING: The name of some Shortcode options has change`

 Show a YouTube video and a gallery of thumbnails for a YouTube user channel.